-Subsequent revisions to the SIP were published on 27th September 2020 to comply with further regulatory changes.
-This regulatory change incorporated the Shareholder Rights II Directive ("SRD II") into UK law and required pension scheme SIPs to be updated to include further details on:
+The SIP that is most relevant for this reporting period is the document updated on 27th September 2020 to comply with regulatory changes.
+This regulatory change incorporated the Shareholder Rights II Directive ("SRD II") into UK law and required pension scheme SIP's to be updated to include further details on:

-- The arrangements with investment managers, including how they are incentivised to behave and invest in line with the Trustee's policies and how the Trustee will monitor each manager's performance, fees and portfolio costs; and - Engagement policy, including the exercise of the rights (including voting rights) attached to the investments.
+The arrangements with investment managers, including how they are incentivised to behave and invest in line with the Trustee's policies and how the Trustee will monitor each manager's performance, fees and portfolio costs; and • Engagement policy, including the exercise of the rights (including voting rights) attached to the investments.